KEAslani/epotMicropolarFoam/README.md

 ## Citation
 Please cite as: Kyriaki Evangelia Aslani, Ioannis Sarris, Efstratios Tzirtzilakis.
-Effect of micromagnetorotation on a micropolar magnetohydrodynamic blood flow in a 3D stenosed artery.
-DOI: 10.48550/arXiv.2504.13678
+On the development of OpenFOAM solvers for simulating MHD micropolar fluid flows with or without the effect of micromagnetorotation.
+DOI: 10.48550/arXiv.2504.14543